How Do We Create A Business Plan?

 We also started getting people coming back for training.
 We could have little workshops and that got us started, because we were new in New Zealand.
 We didn't know anyone.
 It was this little book that was helping us on our way.
-Finally, what it did was help us to create a membership site which is 5000 BC.
-Everyone who read the Brain Audit and only those people were allowed into 5000 BC.
+Finally, what it did was help us to create a membership site which is 5000bc.
+Everyone who read The Brain Audit and only those people were allowed into 5000bc.
 It has helped us create consulting, training and leverage and it continues to do so.

 Why do we bother with consulting at all?
 The reason is just that consulting brings up questions.
 When you deal with at least some people, one-on-one, they bring up questions.
 That helps you to develop your products and your services a lot better.
 Training, consulting and leverage.
 They all community-exist with each and they're all responsible, you can look at them as doorways.

 But more than anything else it allows you that possibility of breaks after vacation.
 Because the information, the products, all of that stuff keeps selling while we're not around.
-While we're on vacation, 5000 BC continues to take over.
+While we're on vacation, 5000bc continues to take over.
 It's another story how it takes over but it continues to be a form of leverage.
 While we're on vacation, the books and the products and whatever we've recorded, all of that continues to sell.
 You're taking a paid vacation.